© 2023 City of Cleveland, Division of Water

 - Once the aerator screen and housing are removed from the faucet, clean then reassemble.

 If you received a yellow or orange door notice, you should have also received a water pitcher with filters in a bag near this door notice.
-The filters should be used FOR ALL WATER YOUR FAMILY CONSUMES until water quality test results show lead levels are below the federal action level of 15 ppb.
+The filters should be used for all water consumption purposes until water quality test results show lead levels are below 15 parts per billion.

 - Each cartridge can filter 40 gallons.
 The pitcher holds 8 cups at a time.
 This means you can completely refill the reservoir 80 times before you need to change the cartridge.